nickjcroucher/gubbins/docs/gubbins_manual.md

 * `.per_branch_statistics.csv` -	per branch reporting of the base substitutions inside and outside recombination events
 * `.filtered_polymorphic_sites.fasta` -	FASTA format alignment of filtered polymorphic sites used to generate the phylogeny in the final iteration
 * `.filtered_polymorphic_sites.phylip` -	Phylip format alignment of filtered polymorphic sites used to generate the phylogeny in the final iteration
-* `.final_tree.tree` - this file contains the final phylogeny in Newick format
+* `.final_tree.tree` - this file contains the final phylogeny in Newick format; branch lengths are in point mutations
-* `.node_labelled.final_tree.tre`	- final phylogenetic tree in Newick format but with internal node labels
+* `.node_labelled.final_tree.tre`	- final phylogenetic tree in Newick format but with internal node labels; branch lengths are in point mutations
 * `.log` - log file specifying the software used at each step of the analysis, with accompanying citations

 To generate a recombination-masked alignment (i.e., with sequences predicted to have been introduced by recombination removed, leaving just the clonal frame), the post-processing script `mask_gubbins_aln.py` can be used: